 If your ceiling is very high and perfect then paint it high gloss, but a flat white finish on a ceiling will provide light reflecting qualities to a room, too.

-If you have read my blog for a while, then you know about the space in my home I dubbed “the hallway 0f darkness”.
-This hallway is really dark.
-Even if I removed a row of cabinets in the kitchen, the hall would still be in shadow all day long.
+If you have read my blog for a while, then you know about the space in my home I dubbed “the hallway of darkness”.
+This hallway was a dark space all day long.

 I tried a few room lightening methods like painting the walls white and the trim a glossy white.
 I even painted the door a bright fun color, but the hallway still looked drab.

 It wasn’t until I decided that what the space needed was more glossy or shiny surfaces.
 When I added bead board to the walls and painted them in semi-gloss Sherwin Williams – Pure White and went with a deep dark Navy with no yellow undertones for the top portion of the walls, the hallway came to life.

 I even added a fake transom made with mirror tiles above the door to reflect the light from the single ceiling light.